 Not only are they extremely effective, but they can be kind of fun when you get the whole family involved.

 If you need to save some money fast, the best way is to start with a no-spend challenge.

 By eliminating unnecessary expenses for a period of time you’ll build your savings fast.

-If you’re just looking for an easy way to save money over time, Peak Money is a great app that will automate the process for you.
+If you’re just looking for an easy way to save money over time, Qapital is a great app that will automate the process for you.

 Start a side hustle

 Another option for filling your back-to-school funds is to earn extra money on the side.

 The gig economy has opened the doors to all sorts of new ways to make some money.

 From grocery shopping and food delivery to teaching English to kids across the world, there’s an opportunity for almost everybody.